If you are not an English major, you may not understand these 10 key things. If you are, then you will be able to relate to these things.

 2. Everyone asks why you chose to be an English major

-For all of you that are English majors, you understand your personal and professional choices for becoming an English major but others do not.
+You understand your personal and professional choices for becoming an English major but others do not.
 English is certainly a difficult subject and so is writing.
 As an English major, you must put out a lot of effort to accomplish this particular degree with a certain skill set and it is not only demanding but burdensome as well, which many individuals just don’t understand.

 3. You always have your nose in books and love to read